East Park Avenue in Riverton, Wyoming, where an 85-year-old man defended himself against a home intruder.

 Once at the door, he opened it, a move he later admitted to the paper probably wasn’t the smartest thing he could have done, because as soon as he did, the intruder, who Williams described as about 25 years old, six inches taller than him and appearing drunk or under the influence of drugs tried to shove his way into the home.
 Williams attempted to fight him off, first aiming and squeezing the trigger of his handgun only to hear a dull click.
 He realized then that “he’d forgotten to rack a round into the chamber,” a key reason most firearms instructors urge defensive-minded gun owners who carry or keep their guns safely stored in the home to always leave their primary self-defense gun loaded and ready to fire.

 “You must realize that the most dangerous criminal attacks occur at very close range and happen very quickly.
-So quickly, in fact, that you simply might not have time to chamber than round and defend yourself,” writes Jim Wilson for NRA Family.
+So quickly, in fact, that you simply might not have time to chamber that round and defend yourself,” writes Jim Wilson for NRA Family.

 The intruder challenged the senior citizen to shoot him as the two began wrestling.
 Despite being older than nearly 98 percent of the world population, Williams fought his much younger attacker back out of the door owing to the man’s lack of coordination, the homeowner told the paper.
-The two tumbled into the yard and as Williams struggled to get to his feet, he managed to cycle a round into the .380’s chamber and fire shot.
+The two tumbled into the yard and as Williams struggled to get to his feet, he managed to cycle a round into the .380’s chamber and a fire shot.

 Williams said he heard the intruder quip, “I’ve been hit,” before Williams dashed back into his house to call 911.